tianbot/rmtt_ros/README.md

   - ~mled [std_msgs/String]
   Dot matrix display.
 Showing charactor or string.

+Services:
+  - ~set_downvision [std_srvs/SetBool]
+  Change the front cam to downward cam

+  - ~set_hdmap
+  Change the positioning to HD map mode.
+Can be used with the mission pad or HD map.

 ## License
 The ROS driver is prietary.
 Other packages are under BSD Clause-3 open source license.
 RoboMaster SDK is under Apache License, version 2.0.